 Since the event, the room is a little smaller.
 It is protected, insulated with a skin is that is one hundred and fifty millimetres thick and is wrapped around every surface of the space.
-The lining is a fibre batt which carries all of the cables, ducts and conduit that service the technologies, screens and speakers bonded to its surface.
+The lining is a fibre insulating batt that carries all of the cables, ducts and conduit that service the technologies, screens and speakers that have been bonded to its surface.
 They are flexible and high definition–there are rumours that the next series of updates will offer haptic resistance, precipitating a flocking revival, a kind of Digiglypta.
 It will be possible to recreate the octagonal chartreuse velvet-lined chambers at Château de Chenonceau as if straddling the Loire or the bunker-like scraped plaster and flyer pasted walls of The Milestone Club.
-Anything is possible, simply scan, sample, duplicate and repeat or randomize customised decorative systems and at a stroke they are delivered, indistinguishable from the original, in printed form digitally rendered, decoration both simulated and actual.
+Anything is possible.
+Simply scan, sample, duplicate and repeat or randomize customised decorative systems and at a stroke they are delivered, indistinguishable from the original, in printed form digitally rendered, decoration both simulated and actual.
 This second skin has reduced the volume of the room, both arithmetically and acoustically, there is no echo, such acoustically neutrality can assist in simulating the atmosphere and soundscape of other places too.
 The swaying flowers resonating as if located in the Grosser Musikvereinssaal in Vienna; or geometric lozenges hanging as a backdrop to the rhythms of Tokyo’s Womb club, endless varieties of place cascade from within each compartment of the building.

 From the heart of this decorative revolution, one that restores craft, revivifies embellished sensory immersion, and ratchets up the significance of new symbolic languages, we pause, lay down our wands, and listen, together, for the murmur of approaching UAV’s.

-that, o, augmented.
+Aural Utopia began with partial recollections of half-remembered events that may have taken place in an apartment within a tower block in Glasgow, one of the few remaining mid-20th century multi-stories that once defined the skyline of the city.
+From this hazy departure point it pulled focus on the impulse to decorate, and imagined dynamic, augmented approaches to sculpting the formal language of domesticity at some point in the near future.